-Several observational studies have identified morphological and kinematical similarities between UDGs and other low luminosity galaxies, thus hinting at possible evolutionary links among them. \cite{2017venholafornox} found that dwarf LSBs and UDGs in the Fornax cluster share similar structural properties, which perhaps indicates a common genesis of these galaxy populations.
-While studying the kinematic properties of two field dwarf irregular galaxies (dIrrs), \cite{2017udgdirrBel} concluded that dIrrs and UDGs lie close to each other in the magnitude-effective radius space, among others.
-Based on their size and absolute magnitude distribution, \cite{2018Conselice} concluded that UDGs and dwarf elliptical galaxies (dEs) in clusters are essentially the same objects.
-A similar proposition was made by \cite{2019chiliinternal} who found that the UDGs lie in between dEs/dwarf lenticular galaxies (dS0s) and dwarf spheroidal galaxies (dSphs), both with respect to the \textit{Faber-Jackson} relation as well as the \textit{mass-metallicity} relation.
+Recent observational studies have identified morphological and kinematical similarities between UDGs and other low-luminosity galaxies, thus hinting at possible evolutionary links among them. \cite{2017venholafornox} found that dwarf low surface brightness galaxies (LSBs) and UDGs in the Fornax cluster share similar structural properties, possibly indicating a common genesis of these galaxy populations. \cite{2019ManceraEvoUDGs} studied the structural properties of a large sample of UDGs distributed at different radii within eight nearby galaxy clusters.
+Curiously, they observed similarities of the distribution of the axial ratios of the UDGs with those of the late-type dwarfs and dwarf ellipticals (dEs) in the Fornax Cluster, thus suggesting a link between UDGs and dwarfs.
+While studying the kinematic properties of two field dwarf irregular galaxies (dIrrs), \cite{2017udgdirrBel} concluded that dIrrs and UDGs lie close to each other in the magnitude-effective radius space.
+Besides, the isolated UDGs are observed to have relatively higher gas fraction compared to other gas-rich "normal" galaxies, which is similar to the trend observed in fainter and smaller dIrrs (\citealt{2003LeeDirrs}, \citealt{2017Leisalfalfa}).
+Based on their size and absolute magnitude distribution, \cite{2018Conselice} concluded that UDGs and dEs in clusters are essentially the same objects.
+Further, UDGs in the Coma cluster were found to lie in between dEs/dwarf lenticular galaxies (dS0s) and dwarf spheroidal galaxies (dSphs), both in the Faber-Jackson relation as well as the mass-metallicity relation \citep{2019chiliinternal}.
 This may suggest that UDGs constitute an intermediate evolutionary state between dE0/dS0 and dSphs.
-In the recent past, by studying the stellar kinematics of KDG64, a large dSph galaxy in the M81 group, \cite{2023afanasievkdg64} concluded that it is possibly in a transitional stage between a dSph and a UDG.
-Despite empirical evidence hinting at evolutionary connection between UDGs and other low luminosity galaxies, to our knowledge, a systematic dynamical study has not been done so far to investigate a possibly common dynamical origin of these galaxies.
-Moreover, the UDGs in our study are \textit{field} UDGs: incidentally, field UDGs were not considered in the literature so far for studying the possible evolutionary link with other low luminosity galaxies.\\
+These apart, by studying the stellar kinematics of KDG64, a large dSph galaxy in the M81 group, \cite{2023afanasievkdg64} concluded that it is possibly in a transitional stage between a dSph and a UDG.
+While the formation scenario of UDGs is still debatable, modelling their structure and kinematics may enhance our understanding of their evolutionary link with other low-luminosity galaxies.
+Despite empirical evidence hinting at evolutionary connection between UDGs and other low luminosity galaxies, to our knowledge, a systematic study has not been done so far to investigate the dynamical connection among them. \\